brserc/trendyol-app/README.md

 Application runs on Docker. docker-compose.yml defines two containers for JobManager and TaskManager processes in Apache Flink to run.
 In the dockerfile we put the jar into container and give necessary permissions.

+After running application you can access to flink dashboard via http://localhost:8081/

 ## Dependencies